Argument of VERTIGO

 Leibniz, New Essays Concerning Human Understanding [1765].
 P. 437.

-In substance, the argument from vertigo urges us to accept certain kinds of proof for if we don’t, we are left powerless.
-This is a subspecies of arguments by unacceptable consequences, S. Pragmatic argument; Absurd; Pathetic; Ignorance.
+Essentially, the argument of giddiness urges us to accept certain kinds of evidence, because, if we don’t, we are left powerless.
+This is a subspecies of argument by unacceptable consequences, see pragmatic argument; absurd; pathetic; ignorance.

-These consequences are “absurd” and dramatic, when dealing with the first principles of knowledge, such as the principle of non-contradiction, which every person must admit on pain of being unable to say anything scientific.
-Unlike the argument from ignorance, the argument ad vertiginem would therefore be valid insofar as the impossibility on which it is based is not a subjective impossibility, related with such and such a person or group, but an objective, rational impossibility concerning humanity as such.
+These consequences are “absurd” and dramatic, when dealing with the first principles of knowledge, such as the principle of non-contradiction, which everyone must admit on pain of not being able to say anything scientific.
+In contrast to the argument from ignorance, the argument ad vertiginem would therefore be valid in so far as the impossibility on which it is based is not a subjective impossibility, relating to such and such a person or group, but an objective, rational impossibility relating to humanity as such.

-However, Leibniz operates a distinguo between epistemic situations where our power to know is at stake, “what is necessary to maintain our knowledge”, and social situations dealing with human affairs and ideology, that “[serve] as a foundation for our received doctrines or practices”.
+However, Leibniz makes a distinction between epistemic situations in which our power to know is at stake, “what is necessary to maintain our knowledge”, and social situations which deal with human affairs and ideology, which “[serve] as a foundation for our received doctrines or practices.”

-Since demonstrative reasoning cannot apply in the latter case, “probable reasoning” must be rehabilitated in this domain, for lack of a better proof.
-But having to make do with weaker proof in the criminal domain implies that a person can be condemned on the basis of insufficient proofs, which Leibniz finds undesirable.
-So, in an interesting maneuver, he proposes to re-equilibrate the weakness of the proofs motivating the condemnation by softening the condemnation itself.
+Since demonstrative reasoning cannot be used in the latter case, “probable reasoning” must be rehabilitated in this area, for lack of better evidence.
+But making do with weaker evidence in the criminal domain implies that a person can be convicted on the basis of insufficient evidence, which Leibniz finds undesirable.
+So, in an interesting maneuver, he proposes to compensate for the weakness of the evidence that motivates conviction by softening the conviction itself.